 - The Missouri Bar

-- Washington University School of Law (Adjunct Professor)
+- Washington University Olin School of Business (Guest lecturer)

 Charitable and Civic Involvement

-- St. Louis Mercantile Library (Board of Directors)
+- St. Louis Mercantile Library (Board of Direction)

 - The Best Lawyers in America®; Commercial Litigation (2019-present)